 Trevor has taught a variety of academic courses for graduate students, mid-career adults, military veterans, undergraduates, and high-school students.
-Currently he teaches scientific writing for PhD students in the sciences at the University of Helsinki.
+Currently he teaches science writing at the University of Helsinki.
 He has also served as an adjunct professor in the graduate program in creative writing in the School of the Arts at Columbia University in New York City, where he advised master's-degree students, evaluated thesis projects, and taught literary science writing.
-As a lecturer in the graduate program in science journalism at Boston University, he taught a master's-degree course on narrative techniques in science and medical reporting.
-In addition, he has been a full-time course program co-director and lecturer in the Undergraduate Writing Program in the Department of English at Columbia University, where he taught several versions of the university's core-curriculum undergraduate writing course on a variety of themes, including American Studies.
+As a lecturer in the graduate program in science and medical journalism at Boston University, he taught a master's-degree course on reporting and writing narrative.
+In addition, he has been a full-time course program co-director and lecturer in the Undergraduate Writing Program in the Department of English at Columbia University, where he taught several versions of the university's core-curriculum undergraduate writing course on a variety of themes, including American Studies and Gender & Sexuality Studies.
 He has also taught nonfiction writing at the Key West Literary Seminar and been a visiting writer in the MFA program at the University of Memphis, a lecturer at The New School, and a faculty member at Brooklyn Friends School, where he taught East Asian history and languages.
 More details below.

-For Trevor's workshops on communicating science to the public, click here.
+For Trevor's workshops on communicating science to the public, please visit the Workshops page.

 The graduate courses Trevor teaches in scientific writing help scientists get their work cited and funded through the integration of writing craft and storytelling techniques into scientific publications and grant proposals.
 Meanwhile, the literary writing and journalism courses Trevor teaches, and his advising work with graduate students, tend to draw together elements of literary writing, including craft techniques from memoir, fiction, and poetry, with elements of conventional and immersion journalism, along with insights from science and technology studies.
 While helping students think deeply about journalistic ethics, the social context of different sources, and the complex relationships between writers, subjects, and readers, Trevor strives to give students a range of approaches to reporting, researching, and constructing essayistic, literary, and narrative nonfiction in a variety of forms, short and long.
 Trevor also teaches these approaches as ways to enhance news reporting and the communication of science to the public, including in his workshops.
 In Trevor's classes students often work in science- and environment-related subject areas, but also engage with food, health, religion, gender, race, and other subjects.
 As both a teacher and an editor Trevor has worked closely with nonfiction writers on structuring book-length projects as well.